secretstartups/handbook/readmes/cynthia-ng/index.html.md

 ---
 layout: markdown_page
 title: "Cynthia 'Arty' Ng README"
-description: "Personal readme page for Cynthia 'Arty' Ng, Staff Support Engineer, GitLab"
+description: "Personal readme page for Cynthia 'Arty' Ng, Staff, Strategy & Operations, Chief of Staff to CEO Team, GitLab"
-job: "Staff Support Engineer"
+job: "Staff, Strategy and Operations"
 ---

 This page is meant to provide a bit of information about me and how I work,